actix/actix-website/content/docs/extractors.md

 ## Within Custom Handler Types

-Like a handler function, a custom Handler type can *access* an Extractor by calling the ExtractorType::<...>::extract(req) function.
+Like a handler function, a custom Handler type can *access* an Extractor by calling the ExtractorType::<...>::extract(&req) function.
 An Extractor *cannot* be passed as a parameter to a custom Handler type because a custom Handler type must follow the ``handle`` function signature specified by the Handler trait it implements.